bjartemisund/policy/privacy-policy.md

 ## Data protection officer

-Our data protection officer's contact details are: Arne Gleditsch, privacy@whereby.com
+Our data protection officer's contact details are: Jonas Lybech Jensen, privacy@whereby.com

 To learn more, visit the